-- 8. November-December, 2005: Schools from five consortia areas (Southwest DLC, Niobrara Valley TP, North Central DLC, Northeast Nebraska DLC, Northeast Nebraska Learners Academy) file e-Rate form 471s for "Internet Access" from the Network Nebraska master contract, effective July 1, 2006. - 9.
-May-August, 2006: Approximately 85 H.264 codecs, 85 building routers, and two aggregation routers are installed in the first wave of K-12 and higher education sites, with DS-3 upgrades occurring from July 1-August 15, 2006. - 10.
-July-August, 2006: Twenty-one H.264 cards are installed in the Mac500 codecs of the Sandhills Technology Education Partnership and the Crossroads Consortium. - 11.
-November-December, 2006: Schools from four consortia areas (Central NE DLC, Western NE DLC, Eastern NE DLC, Tri-Valley North DEC) file e-Rate form 471s for "Internet Access" from the Network Nebraska master contract, effective July 1, 2007. - 12.
-May-August, 2007: Approximately 95 H.264 codecs, 95 building routers, and three aggregation routers are installed in the second wave of K-12 and higher education sites, with DS-3 upgrades occurring from July 1-August 15, 2007. - 13.
+- 6.9.
+March 1-July 30, 2005May, 2006: Pending the funding and policy recommendations of the Legislature, tThe DAS-Division of Communications, in partnership with CAP, ESUs, and distance learning consortia, construct and release an RFP and bid process that provides for a master purchasing contract for wide area, high bandwidth, flexibly provisioned network circuits to all affected entities. - 7.10.
+August 1, 2005Date Uncertain: Bids are awarded by DAS-Division of Communications for a master purchasing contract for the 180 45 Mbps or greater tail circuits that will be activated from 2006-072006-08. - 8.11.
+November-December, 2005: First wave of school districts Schools from five consortia areas (Southwest DLC, Niobrara Valley TP, North Central DLC, Northeast Nebraska DLC, Northeast Nebraska Learners Academy file e-Rate form 471s for "Internet AccessTelecommunications"-from the Network Nebraska master contract, effective July 1, 20062006. - 9.12.
+May-August, 2006: Approximately 85-First wave of H.264 codecs, 85-building routers, and two aggregation routers are installed in the first wave of K-12 and higher education sites, with DS-3 upgrades occurring from July 1-August 15, 2006. - 10.13.
+July-August, 2006: Twenty-one H.264 cards are installed in the Mac500 codecs of the Sandhills Technology Education Partnership schools and the Crossroads Consortium schools. - 11.14.
+November-December, 2006: Schools from four consortia areas (Central NE DLC, Western NE DLC, Eastern NE DLC, Tri-Valley North DEC)Second wave of school districts file e-Rate form 471s for "Internet AccessTelecommunications" from the Network Nebraska master contract, effective July 1, 2007. - 12.15.
+May-August, 2007: Approximately 95-Second wave of H.264 codecs, 95-building routers, and three aggregation routers are installed in the second wave of K-12 and higher education sites, with DS-3 upgrades occurring from July 1-August 15, 2007. - 13.16.
 September 1, 2007: Over 300 education sites are united by a high bandwidth, wide area network, capable of point-to-point and point-to-multipoint IP videoconferencing, between schools and from schools to other entities.